Not ideal for coloring books, but artists should enjoy experimenting with these wrapper-free blocks of pigmented beeswax.

 Crayon sets come in a variety of containers.
 Basic cardboard and flexible plastic boxes are common and the least expensive.
 However, cardboard boxes may not hold up well with rough handling by young kids.
 A sturdy container that won’t easily tip over is great for younger kids and if you want to take the crayon set with you.

-Some plastic cases have an individual space for each crayon, holding the crayon tightly in place to keep the colors organized.
+Some plastic cases have individual spaces for each crayon, holding the crayon tightly in place to keep the colors organized.
 This might be an important consideration for older kids who want an easy way to sort the different colors so they can quickly find a particular one.

 Occasionally, you can find a crayon set that comes in a wooden case, but this is more common in art sets that also include several other types of art supplies.